wp-plugins/wprealestate/readme.txt

 3- Add property screen with great additional options and custom post type for better SE ranking

 == Changelog ==

+= 2.8 =
+* Small bug fixed. the email message had wrong field labels for phone and email value.

 = 2.7 =
 * Property listing and detail view hides the items which are not filled by admin